MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-windows.md

    Invoke-WebRequest -Uri https://aka.ms/installazurecliwindows -OutFile .\AzureCLI.msi; Start-Process msiexec.exe -Wait -ArgumentList '/I AzureCLI.msi /quiet'; rm .\AzureCLI.msi
    ```

 This will download and install the latest version of the Azure CLI for Windows.
-If you already have a version installed, it will update the existing version.
+If you already have a version installed, the installer will update the existing version.
 After the installation is complete, you will need to reopen PowerShell to use the Azure CLI.

 ---